04rookie/who-visualization/README.md

+### Latest patch notes
+NextJS version updated to latest stable release 14.
+Temporary fix for some of the APIs that failing to fetch from WHO.

 ## WHO Visualization

 A Webapp built with NextJS 13.4 to fetch and display dataset from WHO.
 Uses the new Server-components and rendering with React and Next framework to provide smooth and quick UX experience.